monarch-initiative/mondo/docs/editors-guide/patterns/realized_in_response_to_environmental_exposure.md

 [http://purl.obolibrary.org/obo/mondo/patterns/realized_in_response_to_evironmental_exposure.yaml](http://purl.obolibrary.org/obo/mondo/patterns/realized_in_response_to_evironmental_exposure.yaml)
 ## Description

 This pattern is used for a disease, where the cause of the disease is an exposure to an environmental stimulus (using ECTO exposure terms).
+Note that this pattern does not include infectious disease or classes that would include an organism, virus or viroid.
+Rather it includes exposures to chemicals (includng drugs), or mixtures.

 Examples: [chemically-induced disorder](http://purl.obolibrary.org/obo/MONDO_0029001), [alcohol amnestic disorder](http://purl.obolibrary.org/obo/MONDO_0021702), [alcoholic polyneuropathy](http://purl.obolibrary.org/obo/MONDO_0006645) (26 total)
 ## Contributors